 Answer: TEN (10) anytime there are more than 4 individuals (players from last year's team or NOT).
 From June 1 - July 31, a coaching staff is permitted to coach a total 10 days, known as 'instructional days'.
 These days are designed as "Team Instructional Days" and are afforded to coaching staff's for that reason.
-The newly implemented (2013) General Sports Regulation permitted INDIVIDUAL instruction was added to provide an opportunity for individual skill instruction while leaving the "Team Instruction" time intact.
+General Sports Regulation 8 permits INDIVIDUAL instruction and was added to provide an opportunity for individual skill instruction while leaving the "Team Instruction" time intact.